Alan Hale (astronomer)

-Alan Hale (born 1958) is an American professional astronomer who co-discovered Comet Hale–Bopp independently of its other co-discoverer, Thomas Bopp, an amateur astronomer.
+Alan Hale (March 7, 1958 – June 6, 2026) was an American professional astronomer who co-discovered Comet Hale–Bopp independently of its other co-discoverer, Thomas Bopp, an amateur astronomer.

-Hale specializes in the study of Sun-like stars and the search for extra-solar planetary systems, and has side interests in the fields of comets and near-Earth asteroids.
-He has been an active astronomer most of his life and currently serves as the president of the Earthrise Institute, which he founded, and which has as its mission the use of astronomy as a tool for breaking down international and intercultural barriers.
-The International Astronomical Union (IAU) has named an asteroid in Hale's honor, 4151 Alanhale, in recognition of his numerous comet observations.
+Hale specialized in the study of Sun-like stars and the search for extra-solar planetary systems, and had side interests in the fields of comets and near-Earth asteroids.
+He was an astronomer most of his life and served as the president of the Earthrise Institute, which he founded, and which has as its mission the use of astronomy as a tool for breaking down international and intercultural barriers.
+The International Astronomical Union (IAU) named an asteroid in Hale's honor, 4151 Alanhale, in recognition of his numerous comet observations.

 Early life and career

-Hale was born in 1958 in Tachikawa, Japan, where his father was serving in the United States Air Force.
+Alan Hale was born on March 7, 1958, in Tachikawa, Japan, where his father was serving in the United States Air Force.
 Four months later his father was transferred to Holloman Air Force Base outside Alamogordo, New Mexico.

 Hale was raised in Alamogordo, where his father retired from the Air Force and worked in civil service.
-In 2013 Hale said, "I refuse to say that 'I grew up there' because anyone who know me knows that I really haven’t grown up yet."

-He credits several factors for inspiring his interest in science and astronomy in the 1960s: the clear night skies in Alamogordo, library books on astronomy his father gave him in the first grade, the US space program, and the original Star Trek TV series.
-Hale also said that as a child he was interested in other sciences as well, and he "went through a dinosaur phase when I was in 2nd grade.
+In 2013 Hale said, "I refuse to say that 'I grew up there' because anyone who knows me knows that I really haven't grown up yet."
+He credited several factors for inspiring his interest in science and astronomy in the 1960s: the clear night skies in Alamogordo, library books on astronomy his father gave him in the first grade, the U.S. space program, and the original Star Trek television series.
+Hale also said that as a child he was interested in other sciences as well, and he "went through a dinosaur phase when I was in second grade.
 I knew them all.
 Drove my parent nuts."